 Technique, Strength, Endurance, Mental Toughness

-In a study conducted by the Institute for the Study of Youth Sports at Michigan State University, researchers concluded that the J Robinson Intensive Camp model was “highly effective at enhancing the psychological development of the participants.”
+In a study conducted by the Institute for the Study of Youth Sports at Michigan State University, researchers concluded that the JROB Intensive Camp training model was “highly effective at enhancing the psychological development of the participants.”
 Camp athletes were analyzed on a psychological skills questionnaire, observed at camp, and assessed in three interviews at the beginning of camp, one week after camp, and at the conclusion of the camper’s wrestling season (9 months after camp).

 What Did The Study Find?

 The study found that the campers demonstrated significant psychological maturation both immediately (post-camp) and long-term (post-wrestling season) in the following areas: